-- (1) The business of providing estate agency services for or on behalf of third parties concerning the buying or selling of freehold (including flying freehold) or leasehold property (including commercial and agricultural property), whether the property is situated in Jersey or overseas. - (2) The business of providing estate agency services for or on behalf of third parties concerning the buying or selling of shares the ownership of which entitles the owner to occupy immovable property, whether the property is situated in Jersey or overseas.
+- (1) Real estate agents. - (2) Sub-paragraph (1) includes the business of providing estate agency services to, for or on behalf of third parties concerning the buying or selling of - (a) freehold (including flying freehold) or leasehold property (including commercial and agricultural property); or - (b) shares the ownership of which entitles the owner to occupy immovable property, whether the property is situated in Jersey or overseas.

-4 High value dealers
+20 High value dealers